Quincy McMahon: Club career

+San Diego Wave

 San Diego Wave FC announced on December 13, 2024, that they had signed McMahon to her first professional contract on a three-year deal.
 She was the second college player, after new teammate Trinity Byars, to enter the NWSL after the abolition of the college draft.
 She made her professional debut as a stoppage-time substitute for Hanna Lundkvist in a 2–1 defeat to the Orlando Pride on March 29, 2025.
 She made 7 regular-season appearances exclusively as a late substitute in her rookie season as the Wave finished sixth in the standings.
 In the playoff quarterfinals, she played a season-high 19 minutes in a 1–0 extra-time loss to the Portland Thorns.

+Racing Louisville

+On January 12, 2026, McMahon was traded to Racing Louisville FC in exchange for in allocation money and international roster sports for the next two seasons.

 International career

-McMahon has played for the United States at the under-18, under-19, under-20, and under-23 levels.
+McMahon played for the United States at the under-18, under-19, under-20, and under-23 levels.